scikit-hep/vegascope/README.md

 pip install vegascope
 ```

-(with `--user` if not superuser) or copy [vegascope.py](https://raw.githubusercontent.com/diana-hep/vegascope/master/vegascope.py) to the desired location.
+(with `--user` if not superuser) or copy the single [vegascope.py](https://raw.githubusercontent.com/diana-hep/vegascope/master/vegascope.py) file to the desired location.

 Example
 -------